Model-Free Design of Control Systems over Wireless Fading Channels: Wireless Control Systems

-The controller, on the other hand, aims to find a mapping $u(h,x): \mathbb{R}^m \times \mathbb{R}^{mp} \to \mathbb{R}^{mq} $ that, given plant states and channel conditions, computes control signals capable of moving the plants back to equilibrium.
+The controller, on the other hand, consists of a mapping $u(h,x): \mathbb{R}^m \times \mathbb{R}^{mp} \to \mathbb{R}^{mq} $ that, given plant states and channel conditions, returns control signals to be executed by the plants.
 Observe that, relative to the standard control policy defined in \eqref{eq:plant_switched}, we have expanded the policy to include the channel state $h$ as input.
-This is necessary due to the fact that the channel state will have an impact on the resource allocation as governed by the policy $\alpha(h,x)$, which in turn effects the probability of closing the control loop and applying the signal.
+This is necessary due to the fact that the channel state will have an impact on the resource allocation as governed by the communication policy $\alpha(h,x)$, which in turn effects the probability of closing the control loop.
 By utilizing the channel state as an input, the control policy is capable of considering these effects in determining its control action.
 We also assume that the AP and RC only have access to noisy observations of the plant states and channel conditions, i.e., control and allocation decisions are computed based on